My Backpacking life: Shit never goes to plan!

 We know my backpacking life doesn’t go to plan!

-You may or may not know, but in 2018 the Universe decided to strap me back onto the rollacoaster ride that is my backpacking life.
-It’s fair to say since I originally started backpacking in 2010, my backpacking plans, well they pretty much always go to shit.
-My current rollacoaster ride is evident of just how my backpacking life is.
+It’s fair to say since I originally started my backpacking life in 2010, my plans, well they pretty much always go to shit.
+The rollacoaster journey is evident of just how my backpacking life is.
 The universe, it seems likes to do things it’s own way, without letting me in on it.

 This post gives you an insight into my backpacking life, and how what happened through 2019 is my backpacking life in a nutshell.
 You’ll see what I mean by the end of this post.